OpenShot/openshot-qt/doc/files.rst

    ==  ==================  ============
    #   Name                Description
    ==  ==================  ============
-   1   Start of Clip       Choose the starting frame of your clip by clicking this button 2   End of Clip         Choose the ending frame of your clip by clicking this button 3   Name of Clip        Enter an optional name
+   1   Start of File       Choose the starting frame of your file by clicking this button 2   End of File         Choose the ending frame of your file by clicking this button 3   Name of File        Enter an optional name
-   4   Create Clip         Create the clip (which resets this dialog, so you can repeat these steps for each clip) ==  ==================  ============
+   4   Create Button       Create the file (which resets this dialog, so you can repeat these steps for each segment) ==  ==================  ============

 Please refer to the section :ref:`clips_cutting_slicing_ref` for more ways to cut and slice clips directly in the timeline.

-Export Clips
+Export Files
 ------------
-If you want your clips available outside of your OpenShot project, or want to copy all your video assets to one place, you can do this with the **Export Clips** dialog.
-Simply :kbd:`Ctrl+Click` to select any clips or files you like, then :kbd:`Right Click` and choose :guilabel:`Export Clips`.
+If you want your split file segments available outside of your OpenShot project, or want to copy all your video assets to one place, you can do this with the **Export Files** dialog.
+Simply :kbd:`Ctrl+Click` to select all the files you like, then :kbd:`Right Click` and choose :guilabel:`Export Files`.
 In the dialog that appears, choose a destination folder, and click :guilabel:`Export`.

-NOTE: This will export each clip using its **original video profile** (width, height, framerate, aspect ratio, etc...).
+NOTE: This will export each file or file segment using its **original video profile** (width, height, framerate, aspect ratio, etc...).
 It also supports any :ref:`split_clip_ref` (described above).
-For example, if you have split a long video file into many different clips (and named them), you can now export all the clips as separate video files (using the original clip's video profile).
+For example, if you have split a long video file into many different segments (and named them), you can now export all the segments as separate video files (using the original file's video profile).

 .. image:: images/export-clips-dialog.jpg